caltechlibrary/eprints2archives/README.md

 For help with usage at any time, run `eprints2archives` with the option `-h` (or `/h` on Windows).

-`eprints2archives` contacts an EPrints REST server whose network API is accessible at the URL given by the option `-a` (or `/a` on Windows).  `eprints2archives` **must be given a value for this option**; it cannot infer the server address on its own.
-A typical EPrints server URL has the form `https://server.institution.edu/rest`. **This program will automatically add `/eprint` to the URL**, so when writing the URL after option `-a`, omit the trailing `/eprint` part of the URL.
+`eprints2archives` contacts an EPrints REST server whose network API is accessible at the URL given as the value to option `-a` (or `/a` on Windows).  `eprints2archives` **must be given a value for this option**; it cannot infer the server address on its own.
+A typical EPrints server URL has the form `https://server.institution.edu/rest`. **This program will automatically add `/eprint` to the URL**, so omit the trailing `/eprint` part of the URL given to `-a`.

 Accessing some EPrints servers via the API requires supplying a user login and password to the server.
-By default, this program uses the operating system's keyring/keychain functionality.
-If the login and password for a given EPrints server does not exist in the keychain from a previous run of `eprints2archives`, it will ask the user interactively for the user name and password, and (unless the `-K` option &ndash; or `/K` &ndash; is given) store them in the user's keyring/keychain so that it does not have to ask again in the future.
+By default, this program retrieves them from your operating system's user keyring/keychain.
+If the login and password for a given EPrints server does not exist from a previous run of `eprints2archives`, it will ask the user interactively for the user name and password, and then (unless the `-K` option &ndash; or `/K` &ndash; is given) store them in the user's keyring/keychain so that it does not have to ask again in the future.
 It is also possible to supply the information directly on the command line using the `-u` and `-p` options (or `/u` and `/p` on Windows), but this is discouraged because it is insecure on multiuser computer systems.
 (However, if you need to reset the user name and/or password for some reason, use `-u` with a user name and let it prompt for a password again.)
 If the EPrints server does not require a user name and password, do not use `-u` or `-p`, and supply blank values when prompted for them by `eprints2archives`.
 (Empty user name and password are allowed values.)

-### Specifying which records to send
+### How the list of records is determined

 The EPrints records to be sent to the web archiving services will be limited to the records indicated by the option `-i` (or `/i` on Windows).
 If no `-i` option is given, this program will use all the records available at the given EPrints server.
 The value of `-i` can be one or more integers separated by commas (e.g., `-i 54602,54604`), or a range of numbers separated by a dash (e.g., `-i 1-100`, which is interpreted as the list of numbers 1, 2, ..., 100 inclusive), or some combination thereof.
 The value of the option `-i` can also be a file, in which case, the file is read to get a list of identifiers.
 Note that if you use the `-i` option, you may also want to use the `-k` option described below.